Wednesday, 24 December 2025

 Coma

 Consciousness is controlled by the Reticular Activating System (RAS) in the brainstem.
-Damage here often leads to coma.
+Damage here often leads to a coma.

 What is a Coma?